MSLNZ/msl-equipment/docs/validate.md

 # Validate

 You may use any XML validating tool to validate [equipment registers][] and [connection][connections] files against the schema; however, some of the values of the XML elements are not _completely_ validated by the schema alone.
 For example, the value of an element in an equipment register could be the SHA-256 checksum of a file.
 The schema will validate that the SHA-256 checksum value has the correct string length and that the checksum only contains the allowed alphanumeric characters, but, the schema does not validate that the checksum value is correct for the associated file.
 For these additional validation steps, another tool must be used.
-The `msl-equipment-validate` command-line tool provides these additional validation steps.
+The `msl-equipment-validate` command-line tool validates the XML files against the schema and also provides the additional validation steps.

 ## Install {: #validate-install }